srijansatpathy/Healthbook/combined_healthbook/README.txt

 5: "npm start" To start running the react web on the browser and testing

-6: go to signupBackend folder and run "npm run start"
+6: "cd signupbackend" To see the project server side source code location under folder "signupbackend/"

+4: "npm install" To install the required modules inside "signupbackend/" folder

+5: "npm run start" To start running the server on your local machine which allows your application to communicate with the database.